Nexon: 2010s

 Nexon went public on the Tokyo Stock Exchange on December 14, 2011, in an initial public offering, the largest in Japan for 2011 and the second largest by a technological company for 2011 worldwide.
 In April 2013, the programmer "DrUnKeN ChEeTaH" was sued by Nexon America for operating GameAnarchy, a popular subscription-based cheat provider for Combat Arms.
 Nexon was awarded $1.4 million in damages.

 On March 9, 2016, Nexon acquired Big Huge Games, a mobile game developer in Maryland.
 In October 2018, a labor union was established at Nexon.
 On January 3, 2019, The Korea Economic Daily reported that Nexon founder Kim Jung-ju and associates had put their 98.64 percent stake up for sale.
 However, on July 8, 2019, Reuters reported that the plan was abandoned.
 On November 25, 2019, The Lego Group announced the acquisition of Bricklink, a Lego fan community from Nexon's parent company NXC, for an unknown price, which is expected to finish before the end of 2019.

+In 2019, the company announced plans to acquire Embark Studios, a studio founded by Patrick Söderlund, the former Chief Design Officer of Electronic Arts.